-NOTE 4: Integrating Gender into Rural Advisory Services
+NOTE 9: Integrating Nutrition into Rural Advisory Services and Extension

 There is a heightened awareness globally and within development institutions and governments of the need to better understand the links between agriculture and nutrition, and to decipher the ways in which the agriculture sector can contribute to improved nutrition.
 The ‘what’ and the ‘how’ of effectively delivering ‘nutritionsensitive agriculture’(1) services to rural households remain even less understood.